Answered By: Paul Landers Last Updated: Dec 18, 2020 Views: 2717

 - To share a single link, right-click or ctrl-click the link and choose copy link address.

 - To share from within a database, use a database's built-in sharing tool, for example:

 - Instruct students to perform searches for themselves.

 - For additional help, contact a TTUHSC reference librarian

 Technical Details - why you should never copy-paste from your address bar:

-- Many vendors (e.g. Ovid and EBSCO) discard the original shareable link you clicked and place in your address bar a disposable, short-lived URL that is locked to only your computer and is unsuitable for sharing.
+- Many vendors (e.g. Ovid and EBSCO) discard the original shareable link you clicked and replace it with a disposable, short-lived URL that is locked to only your computer and breaks when shared.

-- If your computer is located on a TTUHSC campus, your web browser will discard the library's proxy prefix (required for your off-campus students) when you click the original link.
+- If your computer/tablet/phone is located on a TTUHSC campus or connected to the TTUHSC VPN, your web browser will discard the library's proxy prefix when you click the original link, breaking the link for your off-campus students.